hannah-whitmore/cs103-cpa02/README.md

 employee by name, and if that employee is in the database, the app will display that employee's average monthly and yearly salary.

 This app has many uses -- such as someone who is weighing their job options and wants to look at a comparable employee.

+### After you enter the employee information, click the save button so it enters the employee into the database.
+Then, you can look up an employee by name.